Creating the right ceremony for you and your family

-I’m familiar with the local crematoria, and lucky to be based close to Clandon Wood Natural Burial Ground with its stunning glass pavilion and meadowland nature reserve, and to the idyllic GreenAcres Heatherley Wood burial park.
+I’m familiar with the local crematoria, and often work at the idyllic GreenAcres Heatherley Wood meadowland burial park, and at Clandon Wood Natural Burial Ground with its stunning glass pavilion and nature reserve.
 Ceremonies in the great outdoors go ahead, no matter what the weather brings!
-To consider an environmentally-friendly alternative to cremation, you may like to take a stroll around these peaceful places – the teams there are always very welcoming.
-You might find further useful information to help with your planning on this excellent website http://www.naturaldeath.org.uk/.
+You may like to take a stroll around these peaceful places as the teams there are always very welcoming.
+There’s further useful information to help with your planning on the excellent Natural Death Centre website.

 A bit about me

 Brought up in Elstead, Surrey, I attended the local C of E schools.
-The communal music and language of daily assemblies and annual festivals form some of my happiest childhood memories.
-Even at a young age, though, I noticed when content didn’t feel relevant to me and fellow pupils who were non-religious or of different faiths.
-I took my A-levels at Charterhouse, and studied English Literature at Exeter University.
-My career in marketing was pleasantly interrupted by my four children, and my other freelance work now is mainly with professional and amateur musicians.
+I always loved the music and language of assemblies and festivals but even at a young age I noticed when content didn’t feel relevant to me and other pupils who were non-religious or of different faiths, so it’s important to me that ceremonies I lead feel inclusive to all present.

-I love my work, because meeting new people and hearing their stories is fascinating, and being invited to capture the essence of a person’s character always feels a privilege.
-You can read more about why I decided to become a celebrant here.
+I love being a celebrant.
+Meeting people and hearing their stories is fascinating, often educational, and always a privilege.
+You can read more about me here.

 “I just wanted to thank you again for the very central role you played in making Marian’s funeral such a memorable occasion – not just yesterday itself but in the whole planning of the day.
 I lost count of the number of people – both religious and non-religious alike – who remarked on how lovely they felt the whole service had been and how fitting a tribute it was to Marian’s memory” Gordon MacLean – Celebration of Life ceremony for his wife Marian, November 2018

-“I have just received your hard copy of the text for the two ceremonies in Stuart’s memory.
-Thank you very much.
-I have just re-read them and am reminded as to just how perfect it all was, thanks in large part to you.
+“I have just received your hard copy of the text for the two ceremonies in Stuart’s memory… and am reminded as to just how perfect it all was, thanks in large part to you.
 I have had numerous people write or tell me in person how much they enjoyed the ceremony to celebrate Stuart’s life… I really appreciate all that you did to make the day a success” Noel Botha – Farewell and Celebration of Life ceremonies for his husband Stuart Wilson at Woking Crematorium and The Lightbox, September 2018

 “I knew from the outset that you were the perfect person – Dad would have loved you, and you him.
 You have a real gift for getting across the warmth and energy of the script without taking it over” Jessie Rogers – Celebration of Life ceremony for her father Rex Lane, January 2018